4d/4d-for-ios/docs/Custom-icons-SelectIcons.md

 ---
-id: select-custom-icons
+id: select-icons
-title: Select your custom icons
+title: Select your icons
-sidebar_label: Select your custom icons
+sidebar_label: Select your icons
 ---

-Open you project and go straight to the Labels & Icons section.
+Open your project and go to Labels & Icons in Sections.

-Clic on the contact table icon.
-As you can see all icons that dragged are available.
+Click on the contact table icon.
+All available icons are displayed.

-Select the contact icon :
+Select the contact icon:

 ![Contact icon](assets/custom-icons/contact-icon.png)

-Select adapted icons for your fields :
+Select icons adapted for your fields:

 ![Contact icon](assets/custom-icons/field-icons.png)

-Here is the final result :
+Here's the final result :
 ![Contact icon](assets/custom-icons/custom-icons-final-result.png)